highcharts/node-export-server/README.md

   - `createTimeout` (default 5000) - The maximum allowed time for each resource create, in milliseconds.
   - `destroyTimeout` (default 5000) - The maximum allowed time for each resource destroy, in milliseconds.
   - `idleTimeout` (default 30000) - The maximum allowed time after an idle resource is destroyed, in milliseconds.
-  - `rasterizationTimeout` (default 1500) - The number of milliseconds to wait for rendering a webpage.
   - `createRetryInterval` (default 200) - The number of milliseconds after the create process is retried in case of fail.
   - `reaperInterval` (default 1000) - The number of milliseconds after the check for idle resources to destroy is triggered.
   - `benchmarking` (default false) - Enable benchmarking.